Olian04/ToTable/README.md

 # ToTable
-A tiny library that generates html tables from arrays (or generators) of object data.
+A tiny library that generates html tables from arrays of objects.

 ## `ToTable(arrayOfObjects)`
 ```js